MathiasGruber/TheNinjaRPG/docs/OpenHands.md

     a) Create a new comment containing @openhands-agent, which will prompt the AI to revise its solution according to your comment, or

     b) Add the 'fix-me' label to the PR, which will prompt the AI to read the entire PR conversation and try to revise its solution.

+**Step 5:** If the solution looks OK and you're reviewed the changes, create a comment on the PR with the result of your test and tag me @MathiasGruber, then I will perform a final review and merge the code.